al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 The value of a firm understanding of Javascript is ever increasing and employers these days are crying out for talented JS developers.

-There are a [growing](http://backbonejs.org/) [number](http://angularjs.org/) of [libraries](http://emberjs.com/) that enable you to write the *entire* front-end of your web apps in Javascript.
+There are a [growing](http://backbonejs.org/) [number](http://angularjs.org/) [of](http://emberjs.com/) [libraries](http://meteor.com/) that enable you to write the *entire* front-end of your web apps in Javascript.
 It can be used to [create mobile apps](http://www.appcelerator.com/platform/titanium-platform/) that work on both iPhone and Android.
 It has even become possible to write your [servers in Javascript](http://nodejs.org/)!

-Finally, here are a couple of handy links you might want to check out.
+Here are a couple of handy links you might want to check out.

 * [http://api.jquery.com/](http://api.jquery.com/) The jQuery documentation
 * [http://jqueryui.com/](http://jqueryui.com/) jQuery UI gives you access to lots of lovely bits of Javascript goodness for you interfaces
 * [https://developer.mozilla.org/en-US/docs/JavaScript](https://developer.mozilla.org/en-US/docs/JavaScript) The Mozilla Javascript documentation
 * [http://jsfiddle.net/](http://jsfiddle.net/) JSFiddle is a great place to test small bits of Javascript, particularly if you need to share an example with someone
+* [http://railscasts.com/](http://railscasts.com/episodes?utf8=%E2%9C%93&search=javascript) [Ryan Bates](https://twitter.com/rbates) produces great tutorials for Rails users, but he also uses Javascript in a lot of his RailsCasts